 NOICE!
-You should have beautiful spreadsheet and tons of ideas.
+You should have a beautiful spreadsheet and tons of ideas.
 If you're already going "OMG this is awesome, why haven't I've done this before... then yeah, I know :D. Amazing feeling, right?

 Q) How big are those companies and from which verticals (# of employees, revenue, industry) - Clearbit is a super useful tool for that.

 Q) Who are the key people of those accounts (what’s their official job title, how long have they been at the company, what’s their work history like, what are they reading and in which group you can find them? - Just try to find everything you can about them.
-If you haven’t talked with them then start with LinkedIn, Twitter or Facebook.
+If you haven’t talked with them then start with LinkedIn, Twitter, or Facebook.
 Put their names in Google and search for interviews or content they have produced.

 Q) What were their trigger points and objections?
 If you’re talking with them on the phone, ask them why they picked you, what was their result and who were they looking for their problem.
 If you’ve done a good job, your customer will gladly tell you more.
 In the end, you did make their lives better, right?

-This is a good start to start getting real useful information.
+This is a good start to start getting really useful information.
 I SHIT YOU NOT, in your content strategy process, THIS IS THE MOST IMPORTANT STEP so don’t skip it.
 Limit yourself to about 15 to 20 accounts and looks for patterns there.
 Sometimes I go a little overboard and overanalyze this stuff.
 I like to find out: